 - 9.2.2.1 Prepaid users are charged on a Two part tariff: - i.
 Basic monthly charge (R/month).
-The basic charge is determined by the category within which the consumer's pre-payment meter trip setting falls, i.e. 0 to 32A; 33 to 45A; 46 to 63A and 64 to 100A for single phase and 0 to 32A, 33 to 45A, 46 to 63A and 64 to 100A for three phase.
-The basic charge will not be billed monthly but collected when customers purchase electricity at any given time as follow:-

-The basic charge is payable pro-rata at each purchase transaction.
+The basic charge is determined by the category within which the consumer's pre-payment meter trip setting falls, i.e. 0 to 32A; 33A to 63A and for single phase and 0 to 32A, 33A to 63A and 64 to 100A for three phase.
+The basic charge will not be billed monthly but collected when customers purchase electricity at any given time as follow:- The basic charge is payable pro-rata at each purchase transaction.
 The total pro-rata amount payable at each transaction is calculated by the prepayment vending system using the number of days between the previous and present purchases.
 This pro rata amount is first subtracted from the amount tendered, and kWh are issued for the balance of the amount.
 Consumers will therefore find that they do not receive the same quantity of kWh for the same rand value tendered if the number of days between different purchase transactions varies.